CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

 NSX Edge VM has virtual NICs (vNICs) in each of the Overlay and VLAN Transport Zones.
-It will receive Geneve encapsulated traffic via the TEP device in Overlay TZ (east-west traffic) and forward it to the VLAN TZ by T0 (north-south traffic).
+It receives Geneve encapsulated traffic via the TEP device in Overlay TZ (east-west traffic) and forward it to the VLAN TZ by T0 (north-south traffic).

 {{%/notice %}}